-If you are unsure whether counselling is right for you at this time, we can arrange for a counsellor to make contact with you, to talk through how counselling may help you and answer any questions you might have.
-They might advise that counselling isn't the right support for you at this time, and suggest alternatives.
+If you are unsure whether counselling is right at this time, we can arrange for a counsellor to make contact, to talk through how counselling may help you or your child and answer any questions you might have.
+They might advise that counselling isn't the right support at this time, and suggest alternatives.

 What is involved?

-The first time that you speak with your counsellor will be for an assessment and you will both talk about how the counselling sessions will work; what you hope to be able to talk through and how many times you will work together.
+The first time that you or your child speak with a counsellor will be for an assessment to talk about how the counselling sessions will work; what you hope to be able to talk through and how many times you will work together.

 The telephone counselling will be short term, typically over 7 sessions.
 Support will be available at all times, both whilst you are undertaking the counselling and afterwards, for our helpline team, 24 hours a day.